 Plan on leaving the house?
 Best to leave these at home

 Although the wireless GW100 headphones are designed to leak up to 60 percent less sound than their wired counterpart, it’s not enough of an improvement to make these usable for public transit or office use.
 Not only did the entire subway cabin hear my dubious taste in music, but I heard plenty of commuter chatter and subway rumble, which only served to severely degrade audio quality.
-Safe to say, even the AirPods are better at keep their noise in check better than these.
+Safe to say, even the AirPods are better at keeping their noise in check better than these.

 The mic works but not well